vaperrin98/beautiful-jekyll/index.md

 <a name = "part2"></a>
 # 2. Neighborhoods
-We found that location does define your happiness and well being.
+We found that location does define your happiness and well-being.
 But are neighboorhoods that different?
 Can we find some differences so important that they define clusters of boroughs?

 <a name = "part2a"></a>
 ## 2.1.
 Finding borough groups
 What could make your neighborhood so great compared to others?
-Let's visualize some infos for the boroughs.
--> put graphs/figures concerning the boroughs

-With this in mind, let's select some factors that could help us identify boroughs with a lot in common.
+We select some factors that could help us identify boroughs with a lot in common.
 We selected the four well-being scores, the employment rate, the household income, and the crime rates.
 These variables were selected to study the differences between neighborhoods in terms of well-being, security and economic stability.

 ***Now, let's dive into the real stuff.***

 <a name = "part2b"></a>
 ## 2.2.
 How are these groups defined?
 It is quite possible to group neighborhoods by looking at well-being, security and economic stability.
 We were able to find **5 groups of boroughs**.
 By going back to the original data, we can show the groups using a map of London.
-Here is a map where each borough is colored in the cluster to which it belongs after the PCA and k-means clustering.
+Here is a map where each borough is colored in the cluster to which it belongs after the clustering methods.

 <p align="center">
 <img src="./assets/img/MAP_CLUSTERS.png" width="500" />
  </p>

-And well, we find that boroughs that were clustered together usually belong to the same London region (<span style="color:darkgreen"> **inner/outer london** </span>, <span style="color:darkgreen"> **geographic location** </span>)!
-This is interesting as we didn't use the location information to form the clusters: it means that the variables used in the PCA contain information that can be thought as redondant to the location information.
+Well, we find that boroughs that were clustered together usually belong to the same London region (<span style="color:darkgreen"> **inner/outer london** </span>, <span style="color:darkgreen"> **geographic location** </span>)!
+This is interesting as we didn't use the location information to form the clusters: it means that the variables used contain information that can be thought as redondant to the location information.
 Concerning the three big groups (that is, the clusters with more than one borough), we can also have a look at the differences for the variables chosen, such as mean differences.
 This could be further investigated through some statistical tests, but we do find that the neighborhoods in each cluster are quite different from each others when comparing the means for multiple variables available (such as crime rates, employment, well-being).

 #### But, what are these two lonely neighborhoods?
-Two neighborhoods cannot be linked to any others? **Why?**
+Two neighborhoods cannot be linked to any others. **Why?**

 If they are flying solo, it must be because they are very different from the others!
 Let's find out why ...

 The first outlier is the <span style="color:darkred"> **City of London** </span>.
 This does not mean London as a whole, but rather the historical and central primary business center of London.
 This a major business and financial center, mostly consisting of companies and business group headquarters.
 Its characteristics are quite different from other boroughs, but what makes it that different?
 In comparison to the overall data for the other boroughs, we found that the City of London is an outlier for four of the seven variables used in this part of study.
 Indeed, it is an extreme borough for all the well-being variables, with the lowest happiness, life satisfaction and worthwhileness scores, and the highest anxiety scores, as can already be seen from the distributions shown ealier.

-We see that the City is different from other boroughs, particularly concerning the well-being of its inhabitants.This explains why the City of London can't be associated to any other borough.
+We see that the City is different from other boroughs, particularly concerning the well-being of its inhabitants.
+This explains why the City of London can't be associated to any other borough.

 The second outlier is <span style="color:darkred"> **Westminster** </span>.
 A very touristic borough with high frequentation rates, where the Westminster Abbaye and the Big Ben can be seen.
 But what makes it so different from others?
 Westminster borough is actually quite normal compared to the overall data of the other boroughs.
 But if the large majority of parameters are within the normal range, one variable is particularly high in this borough: the crime rates.
-The crime rates per thousand population in Westminster is almost 3 times higher as the london mean crime rates per thousand population.
-This added to the tourists everywhere, probably doesn't make it a great place to live in London ...
+The crime rates per thousand population in Westminster is almost 3 times higher than the london mean crime rates per thousand population.
+This added to the tourists everywhere probably doesn't make it a great place to live in London ...
 <p align="center">
 <img src="./assets/img/CRIMES.png" width="400" />
  </p>